marcusoftnet/marcusoftnet.github.io/_posts/2015-06-18-ca--minutes-on-impact-mapping.md

 ---
 layout: post
-title: ca 15 minutes on Impact mapping
+title: "ca 15 minutes on Impact mapping"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2015-06-18T11:26:05.000Z
+date: 2015-06-18 11:26:05
 tags:
  - Indonesia
  - Lean
  - Leadership
  - Agile
  - Life of a consultant
  - Salvation Army
  - Impact mapping
 ---

 Having your mission, vision and strategy in place are essential but result in nothing, if you can't make sure that you execute them.
 Can't make sure that you take steps in your strategic plan to get closer to the vision.